Czartoryski Library

-The Princes Czartoryski Library (Polish: Biblioteka Książąt Czartoryskich) – often abbreviated to Czartoryski Library – is a branch of the National Museum in Kraków, located at 17 St Mark Street in Kraków.
+The Princes Czartoryski Library (Polish: Biblioteka Książąt Czartoryskich) – often abbreviated to Czartoryski Library – is a branch of the National Museum in Kraków, located at 17 św.
+Marka Street in Old Town of Kraków, Poland.

 It is a Polish foundation library established at the initiative of Prince Adam Kazimierz Czartoryski and Izabela Czartoryska nee Fleming in the second half of the 18th century.

 History

 The library collection of Adam Kazimierz and Izabela Fleming Czartoryski was initially housed in the Blue Palace in Warsaw, belonging to the Czartoryski family.
 In 1770, the library contained 1,645 prints and manuscripts and published its first catalog.
 After 1783, the collection was moved to the Czartoryski Palace in Puławy.
 The Puławy collection was continuously expanded with works of national significance, including the library of Tadeusz Czacki, known as the Porycki Library, which also included archives related to King Stanisław August Poniatowski.

 By 1830, the library had gathered around 70,000 prints and 3,000 manuscripts.
-After the fall of the November Uprising and the confiscation of the property, the collection was dispersed and stored outside the borders of Russian partition – in Sieniawa, Krasiczyn, Kórnik, Kraków, and Paris.
+After the fall of the November uprising and the confiscation of the property, the collection was dispersed and stored outside the borders of Russian Partition – in Sieniawa, Krasiczyn, Kórnik, Kraków, and Paris.
 The collection was reunified by Adam Jerzy's son, Prince Władysław, who in 1874 placed it in the former Municipal Arsenal, which the city of Kraków had donated for this purpose.
 The library became an integral part of the museum, which was officially opened in 1876.

 During World War II, the library was closed, although Polish scholars and researchers still had access to its collections.
 The library's collections were looted, and only a part of them was recovered after the war.
 In 1950, the library and museum collections were placed under state care as a deposit at the National Museum in Kraków.
 A separate building was constructed for this purpose, designed by Marian Jaroszewski.
-The building was erected between 1958 and 1960 on the site of the rear wing of the Wodzicki Palace, which had been demolished in 1939, at 11 St John Street.
+The building was erected between 1958 and 1960 on the site of the rear wing of the Wodzicki Palace, which had been demolished in 1939, at 11 św.
+Jana Street.
 The relocation of the book collection to the new location was completed in 1961.
+The new building was designed by architect Marian Jaroszewski and built in 1958 and 1960.

 In 1971, the Czartoryski Library was granted the status of a scientific library with a humanities profile.

 On December 29, 2016, the Princes Czartoryski Foundation, the legal owner of the collections since 1991, transferred the library and other assets to the National Museum in Kraków.